ERM Power signs two LGC offtake agreements with Nexif Energy

 The deal with Nexif will see ERM Power buy LGCs produced by the Lincoln Gap Wind Farm in the future.

-In March, ERM Power had signed a power and LGC offtake agreement with Edify Energy for development of the 58MW large-scale Hamilton Solar Farm in Queensland.
+In March, ERM Power signed a power and LGC offtake agreement with Edify Energy for development of the 58MW large-scale Hamilton Solar Farm in Queensland.

 He added: “Reducing emissions from the electricity sector is an important part of a long-term plan to reduce greenhouse gas emissions.